Pacific Humanities Scholars Program

 - Provide extracurricular events, activities, field trips, and projects to encourage a deeper exploration of the Humanities disciplines

 - Understand the intersection of the Humanities with science, technology, and other fields

 - Challenge students' knowledge of culture, society, ethics, and justice

 - Facilitate the career goals and aspirations

 Beyond the Three Year Plan

-While planning your course of academic study is central to our program, your post-graduation plans are equally important.
-From the very first day of school, Pacific Humanities Scholars have the benefit of a personal career counselor.
-Dedicated exclusively to the Scholars program, your counselor helps to refine your focus, discover new opportunities, and chart a course of action for success in today's highly competitive marketplace.
+Although planning your course of academic study is central to our program, your post-graduation plans are equally important.
+From the very first day of classes, Pacific Humanities Scholars have the benefit of a personal career counselor.
+Dedicated exclusively to the Scholars program, your counselor helps to refine your focus, discover internship opportunities, and chart a course of action for success in today's highly competitive marketplace.

 In order to prepare for graduate school or for the work force, Scholars are encouraged to participate in research conferences and internship opportunities.
 Our Humanities Scholars have researched topics including Chinese street fashion, gender in the world of Shakespeare, and African American issues in popular culture.
 In addition, some of our most recent internship opportunities include working with author Kate Moses on her upcoming novel, marketing with the office of communications, and even working with NASA.